Customer Service Skills

 I chose the flowers I wanted.
 They were quickly and nicely wrapped.
 I walked out the door a happy customer.

-Poor customer service
+Poor service

 Two doors down is another service business.
 A few months ago, I had a conversation with the owner, as they had an interesting sign in the window.
 It was hand written.
 It pleaded with customers to stop abusing the staff, as they could not take it any more.

-Apparently, as new owners in an unfamiliar industry a number of problems had arisen, including the resignation of key staff.
+Apparently, as new owners in an unfamiliar industry, a number of problems had arisen, including the resignation of key staff.

-Consequently, customer service levels had suffered.
+Consequently, service levels had suffered.
 Some services were not being provided, often on a regular basis.
 The same customers had to keep complaining.
 Many were obviously becoming frustrated and upset.

-The florist shop staff members made it look easy.
+The florist shop staff made it look easy.
 They paid attention when customers walked in the door.
 They knew what they were doing.
 They did it well.

 Summary and conclusion